Cost of Owning a Ragamuffin Cat

 Owning a Ragamuffin is a significant financial commitment over their 12-16 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 10-20 lbs and lifespan of 12-16 yrs, the Ragamuffin requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 10-20 lbs and lifespan of 12-16 yrs, the Ragamuffin benefits from care tailored to its physical and behavioral profile.
 Choosing a Ragamuffin means preparing for a 12-16 yrs companionship with a cat whose moderate nature and long coat define the rhythm of daily care.

 First-Year Expenses